Chase (comics): Fictional character biography

-The series focused on Cameron Chase, an agent of the Department of Extranormal Operations tasked with monitoring and neutralizing metahuman threats to national security.
+The series focuses on Cameron Chase, an agent of the Department of Extranormal Operations tasked with monitoring and neutralizing metahuman threats to national security.
 A New York City resident and former private detective, Chase was recruited by Director Bones, head of the DEO's Northeastern division.

 Doctor Trap kills the Acro-Bat.

-Cameron was the eldest daughter of Walter Chase.
-Walter led a secret second life as the little-known hero called the Acro-Bat who led a team of altruistic, but inexperienced, heroes known as the Justice Experience.
-Walter was murdered by a deranged ex-scientist named Doctor Trap, who used his cybernetic jaws to tear the hero's throat out.
+Cameron is the eldest daughter of Walter Chase, who operated as the Acro-Bat alongside a team of altruistic, but inexperienced, heroes known as the Justice Experience.
+Walter was murdered by deranged ex-scientist Doctor Trap, who used his cybernetic jaws to tear his throat open.

-Doctor Trap was in reality Larry Trapp, a man who had lost his girlfriend Caroline Anders due to a public battle between the Justice Experience and their archenemies, the House of Pain, and blamed her death on all involved.
-Trap thereupon set about trapping and killing the members of both teams.
-Trap left Acro-Bat's body on the kitchen floor of the Chase family's home, where a young Cameron found it first.
-Her father's murder deeply scarred Cameron Chase, and left her with a deep hatred of superbeings.
+Doctor Trap, real name Larry Trapp, lost his girlfriend Caroline Anders during a public battle between the Justice Experience and their archenemies, the House of Pain, and blamed her death on all involved.
+Trap set about trapping and killing the members of both teams.
+Trap left Acro-Bat's body on the kitchen floor of the Chase family's home, where he was found by a young Cameron.
+Her father's murder deeply scarred Cameron Chase and left her with a deep hatred of superbeings.

-Cameron has since been assigned to a number of cases, including one involving the Suicide Squad and Russian Mafia-controlled Rocket Reds in issues #2 and #3, a job watching the Teen Titans in issue #4, and the Cult of the Broken Circle in issue #5.
-While watching the Titans, she works with Booster Gold and Firehawk to stop an attack from the Clock King and his Clockwatchers.
-Her most noteworthy case involved her attempts to ascertain the true identity of the Batman, as seen in Chase #7-8.
-She also discovered the alternate lives employed by the shape-changing Martian Manhunter while working under Director Bones after searching for answers about the link between John Jones and the Martian Manhunter, and after examining varying statements from witnesses of a suspicious battle between J'onn J'onzz and the metacriminal Ron Gomz.
-She was completely unaware that she was closer to the Martian Manhunter than she would have liked to be, though he would later save her life when Doctor Trap attempted to kill her.